 - a.
 Approved and appropriate cleaning products in every room - b.
-No sharing of supplies - c.
-Amplification system for educators will be available by accommodation through the interactive process.
+No sharing of supplies a.
+Unit members will be expected to work the same number of hours required of their professional day per Article 10.2 for the 19-20 school year at their current site.